 You can’t, unfortunately, earn Membership Rewards points on flight bookings through Amex Travel either, which would be a great points-earn opportunity.

-If you hold a Membership Rewards-linked American Express card and are in the midst of a hotel or car hire search, don’t forget about the Amex Travel site as well as your usual booking channels, as you could pick up some extra points with this promo (and a potentially lower price.)
+If you hold the American Express Platinum Charge card and are in the midst of a hotel or car hire search, don’t forget about the Amex Travel site as well as your usual booking channels, as you could pick up some extra points with this promo (and a potentially lower price.)